algorithmiaio/dev-center/_pages/algorithm-development/advanced-algorithm-development/dealing-with-bottlenecks.md

 ```

 This is works perfectly for situations where you just want to get image support to an algorithm that needs to do serial processing and then do some monolithic processing using a gpu or other resources to get a final result, one image at a time.
-However, if you're dealing with a production system, you're most likely going to be using more than 1 downstream algorithm; and you'll also want to improve performance as much as possible, especially in batch.
+However, if you're dealing with a production system, you're most likely going to be using more than 1 downstream algorithm and you'll also want to improve performance as much as possible, especially in batch.
 In that case, you're in luck!
 This tutorial will go over the different mechanisms you can use both inside of your algorithm, and outside to get the results you're looking for.

 # Bandwidth Bottlenecks

 ## Async and Futures
 Your algorithm above works great, but now you need to improve performance and enable batch processing.
-Your algorithm executes code very quickly (Which is great!) but the http reqeuests to actually download images or some other web resource take a variable amount of time, and are eating up a huge chunk of the total compute time.
+Your algorithm executes code very quickly (which is great!) but the http requests to actually download images or some other web resource take a variable amount of time, and are eating up a huge chunk of the total compute time.
-Well we're in luck; having multiple threads open trying to access http/https resources don't consume precious cpu clock cycles due to the [DMA](https://en.wikipedia.org/wiki/Direct_memory_access) controllers built into all modern CPUs.
+Well we're in luck having multiple threads open trying to access http/https resources don't consume precious cpu clock cycles due to the [DMA](https://en.wikipedia.org/wiki/Direct_memory_access) controllers built into all modern CPUs.
 This is when using an `async` function may be of value (and Futures).
-This structure allows you to make a series of requests in parallel, and just wait for them all to finish; while not stealing resources from the image classification subroutine.
+This structure allows you to make a series of requests in parallel, and just wait for them all to finish while not stealing resources from the image classification subroutine.

 [example algorithm here](https://algorithmia.com/algorithms/zeryx/async_image_algorithm)
 ```